skip to main content

 2. Other, less intrusive, nonphysical interventions have failed or been demonstrated to be inappropriate for the student.

-3. In applying physical restraint, trained HCPSS employees will only use reasonable force as is necessary to protect a student or other person from imminent, serious physical harm.
+3. In applying physical restraint, HCPSS employees will only use reasonable force as is necessary to protect a student or other person from imminent, serious physical harm.

 4. Physical restraint: